 Prolotherapy is an in-office injection treatment that research and medical studies have shown to be an effective, trustworthy, reliable alternative to surgical and non-effective conservative care treatments.
 In our opinion, based on extensive research and clinical results, Prolotherapy is superior to many other treatments in relieving the problems of chronic joint and spine pain and, most importantly, in getting people back to a happy and active lifestyle.
 For extensive medical citations and research please see our comprehensive Prolotherapy information page.

-In February 2019, (4) Sports specialist and orthopedic surgeons in Turkey published their findings on the effectiveness of Prolotherapy in helping the patient with failed rotator cuff repair surgery.
-This research was published in the Turkish journal of physical medicine and rehabilitation.
+In February 2019, (6) Sports specialist and orthopedic surgeons in Turkey published their findings on the effectiveness of Prolotherapy in helping the patient with failed rotator cuff repair surgery.
+This research was published in the Turkish Journal of Physical Medicine and Rehabilitation.

-- A total of 15 patients (5 males, 10 females; average age 50, youngest patient 33 to old patient 71 years old) with failed rotator cuff repair surgery who had at least six months of complaints and were did not respond to at least of three months of conservative methods were included.
+- A total of 15 patients (5 males, 10 females; average age 50; youngest patient 33, oldest patient 71 years old) with failed rotator cuff repair surgery who had at least six months of complaints and were did not respond to at least three months of conservative methods were included.

 The intra-group comparison showed that the patients achieved significant improvements at all time points, compared to baseline as measured by VAS, SPADI, WORC index, and shoulder range of motion.
 Twelve patients (80%) reported excellent or good outcomes.